-Bangladesh is a land of festivities and studies suggest, it is during these festivals a lot of accidents/mishaps take place.
-In 2015 Pohela Boishakh festivities, the country suffered one of its worst case of public harassment on women.
-On the eve of 2016 Pohela Boishakh, wound was still fresh.
-Young women were hesitant to go out and celebrate, fathers were scared to let their daughter go out, mothers were anxious for their families.
+Bangladesh is a land of festivities, and studies suggest that it is during these festivals, that a lot of accidents/mishaps take place.
+During 2015 Pohela Boishakh festivities, the country suffered one of its worst cases of public harassment of women.
+On the eve of 2016 Pohela Boishakh, the wound was still fresh.
+Young women were hesitant to go out and celebrate, fathers were scared to let their daughters go out, mothers were anxious for their families.
 It was a shame for the biggest cultural festival in the country.
 Bangladeshis were scared to celebrate Pohela Boishakh!!!

 We wanted to ensure celebrations take place in a safe, protected and healthy environment for all families.
-We teamed up with Savlon to build awareness that we should all celebrate to continue our heritage, to bond with friends and family, to erase the memories of previous year and do it all safely.
+We teamed up with Savlon to build awareness that we should all continue to celebrate our heritage, to bond with friends and family, to erase the memories of the previous year and do it all safely.
 We took a step to make Pohela Boishakh safe again.

 Our payoff line and the hashtag was: #SafeCelebrations; “উৎসব হোক নিরাপদ, আনন্দ হোক সর্বজনীন।”.

 Savlon has been positioned as a brand for families.
 To keep the communication strategy consistent, we profiled 7 members of a family and crafted messages for every individual to reach relevant audience groups.
 It was a placard based photoshoot where each individual shared a message according to their profiles: a father, a mother, siblings, a full family, a doctor and a young couple.